 In Kevin Schmidt’s EDM House, the artist transforms a remote, abandoned British-Columbian homestead into a lone and eerie tribute to displacement and survival.
 Schmidt covered the house in an excess of holiday lights and set their on/off pattern to an electronic dance music soundtrack he composed.
 EDM House is a disorienting elegy to longing, hubris, and failure—evoked through a treadmill of a soundtrack that seemingly never ends.

 Our sense of self is rooted in belonging.
 Belonging encompasses where we come from, where we currently are, and where we are going.
 Given the inherently narrative structure of belonging, it can best be considered through a time-based medium, such as film.
 This film series examines belonging broadly, as well as what happens when our sense of belonging is uprooted.

 EDM House is built upon dichotomies.
-As a film of animated Christmas lights, it subverts expectations in syncing the twinkling dance to an electronic dance music track written by the artist, Kevin Schmidt.
-Schmidt shoots the house’s performance from various camera angles to compile the film, leading to the question of whether the house exists for the film alone, or if it exists as a destination experience which we can presumably reach.
+As a film of animated Christmas lights, it subverts expectations through syncing the twinkling dance to an electronic dance music track written by the artist, Kevin Schmidt.
+Schmidt shoots the house’s performance from various camera angles to compile the film, leading to the question of whether the house exists for the film alone, or if it exists as a destination experience that we can presumably visit.

 This exhibition is supported by the Kohler Trust for Arts and Education, the Frederic Cornell Kohler Charitable Trust, Kohler Foundation, Inc., Herzfeld Foundation, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.